Fratopolis/School-Safe-Search-Classic/README.md

 You are free to modify it for your own use and/or republish as your own.
 All I ask is that you give credit back to this page if republished anywhere or published on the chrome web store.
 I hold no responsiblity for anything this extension breaks and furthermore hold no repsonsibility for others copied/republished versions of this.

-You should also know that this extension is provided without any warranty or guarantee.
+You should also know that this extension is provided without any warranty or functional guarantee.
+With that being said I made this for the district where I work so if something is broken I usually know pretty fast.
+So far though we have not had any issues.

 ## License

 This Extension is licensed under the [GNU General Public License, version 3 (GPLv3)](http://www.gnu.org/licenses/gpl-3.0.html) and is distributed free of charge.